tomwpublic/hubitat_broadlink/README.md

 # Manual Installation instructions:

 Installing with Hubitat Package Manager (HPM) is recommended.
+You must use HPM version 1.8.5 or later.

 If you must install manually, follow these steps: